lisa4109/Reference-databases/README.md

 If you use these reference databases please cite:
 Wangensteen OS, Turon X (2016) Metabarcoding techniques for assessing biodiversity of marine animal forests.
 Marine Animal Forests.
 The Ecology of Benthic Biodiversity Hotspots, eds Rossi S, Bramanti L, Gori A, Orejas C (Springer International Publishing).

-If you use the reference database for COI elasmobrach sequences using Fields et al. (2015) primers, please cite:
+If you use the reference database for COI elasmobranch sequences using Fields et al. (2015) primers, please cite:
 Bakker et al. (2017) (in preparation).